tkottke90/statecharts/src/models/state-execution-history.md

 The system is designed to be production-ready with minimal performance overhead.
 You can configure it to track only the events you care about, limit memory usage with automatic cleanup, and export/import history data for offline analysis.

+**Accessing History Events**: The `StateChart` class provides convenient `on()` and `off()` methods that proxy directly to the internal history instance, allowing you to listen to history events without needing to access the history object directly.
+You can also access the history instance via `stateChart.getHistory()` if you need more advanced functionality.

 ## Core Components

 ### HistoryEventType